TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Increase Website Traffic Strategies.md

 ### Using Automation to Stay Consistent

 Maintaining steady traffic growth requires consistency.
 Use automation tools to handle routine tasks like scheduling social media posts and email sequences.
-Regularly analyze your traffic data in [Google Analytics](https://analytics.google.com) to understand which strategies work best and where to focus your optimization efforts.
+Regularly analyze your traffic data in **Google Analytics** to understand which strategies work best and where to focus your optimization efforts.
 Like tending a garden, your traffic systems need ongoing care and adjustments to thrive.

 Want to grow your online presence and attract more website visitors?
 GWC helps small businesses build effective websites and marketing strategies.
-Visit [GWC](https://gorhamwebconsulting.com) to learn how we can help you reach your goals.
+Visit [us](/) to learn how we can help you reach your goals.

 *Article created using [Outrank](https://outrank.so)*